 - Bin the lot and buy a load of CV90’s (like perhaps we should have done in the first place (Am looking at you FFLAV)

-All these are possible, and no doubt there are other combinations and permutations, but none of them address FV432 replacement, another can that is being kicked down the road.
+All these are possible, and no doubt there are other combinations and permutations, but none of them addresses FV432 replacement, another can that is being kicked down the road.
 We need to simplify, we need to drive down future support effort, and we need to have a coherent future fleet of capable vehicles that look and act the part alongside CR2 (and a bit).

 /THIS SECTION ASSUMES AJAX MEETS ALL REQUIREMENTS AND IS ACCEPTED INTO SERVICE

 Ajax is that future, at least for the Armoured Brigade as described above

 Although it is actually great value for money in the round, is very close to completing development and has been used to develop a turret integration facility and electronic and electrical architecture that will be the basis for future vehicles, against a proposal to reduce to a single armoured brigade and a desire to simplify logistics to lower costs, it is easy to recognise the vulnerability of this programme.
 Cancellation would leave us with a developed IFV turret and a Lockheed Martin that will likely up-stick from Ampthill with associated job losses (their recent hinting makes this obvious).

 We should view Ajax as a strategic platform for the British Army and plot out a future for it, supporting UK industry, skills, combat vehicle integration and the supply chain for many years to come.
-As part of that longer term plan we can also address some of those IOpC points as spiral developments.
+As part of that long term plan, we can also address some of those IOpC points as spiral developments.